 The Isle of Wight is full of pleasant towns and places to visit, with Ventnor and Cowes in easy driving distance, they are fantastic places well worth a go.

-18 Brownlow Road is a fantastic cottage in a great coastal location.
+Beach House is a fantastic cottage in a great coastal location.

 Three bedrooms: 1 x double, 2 x triple bunk beds (double below, single on top) with an en-suite bath with shower over, basin and WC.
 Shower room with shower, basin and WC.
 Kitchen.
 Dining room.
-Sitting room with gas fire.
+Sitting room (seats 6) with gas fire.

 About the location